Montgomery County, Maryland: Demographics

 Since the 1970s, the county has had in place a Moderately Priced Dwelling Unit (MPDU) zoning plan that requires developers to include affordable housing in any new residential developments that they construct in the county.
 The goal is to create socioeconomically mixed neighborhoods and schools so the rich and poor are not isolated in separate parts of the county.
 Developers who provide for more than the minimum amount of MPDUs are rewarded with permission to increase the density of their developments, which allows them to build more housing and generate more revenue.
 Montgomery County was one of the first counties in the U.S. to adopt such a plan, and many other areas have since followed suit.

 Montgomery County is by far one of the most ethnically and culturally diverse counties in the United States; four of the ten most culturally diverse cities and towns in the U.S. are in Montgomery County: Gaithersburg, ranking second; Germantown, ranking third; Silver Spring, ranking fourth; and Rockville, ranking ninth.
 Gaithersburg, Germantown, and Silver Spring all rank as more culturally diverse than New York City, San Jose, and Oakland.
-Maryland overall is one of six minority-majority states, and the only minority-majority state on the East Coast.
+Maryland overall is one of nine majority-minority states.